-Mara de Gennaro is the author of Modernism After Postcolonialism: Toward a Nonterritorial Comparative Literature, which is forthcoming from John Hopkins University Press in 2020.
+de Gennaro is the author of Modernism After Postcolonialism: Toward a Nonterritorial Comparative Literature, which was published by John Hopkins University Press in 2020.

 de Gennaro presented “When the Walls Fall: Glissant and Chamoiseau in the Heat of Politics,” and was a participant at “The Glissant Variations” seminars held by the American Comparative Literature Association, in Chicago, Illinois on March 20-22, 2020.

 For the Committee on Globalization and Social Change, held at the CUNY Graduate Center on April 16, 2019, de Gennaro presented: “Anxieties of Métissage in Anglophone Fictions of Race and Animality."